aiqc/AIQC/docs/_build/html/_sources/explainer.rst.txt

 .. raw:: html

   <p class="explain">
-    As an example, let's pretend we work at a zoo and have a spreadsheet about animals 🐢 We want to use supervised learning in order to predict the species of a given animal.
+    As an example, let's pretend we work at a zoo where we have a spreadsheet that contains information about the traits of different animals 🐢 We want to use <i>discriminative learning</i> in order to <i>categorize</i> the species of a given animal.
   </p>